Simple strategies versus optimal schedules in multi-agent patrolling: Point patrolling

-\begin{DiscretizedPointPatrollingProblem} There are $k$ agents and they want to patrol a point.
-We are given positive integers $a _1$, \ldots, $a _k$.
-The interval between two consecutive visits by the $i$th agent must be at least $a _i$.
-A schedule is called {\it good} if at each integer time the point is visited by at least one agent.
-Determine whether there exists a good schedule. \end{DiscretizedPointPatrollingProblem}
+\begin{DiscretizedPointPatrollingProblem} There are $k$ agents.
+We are given positive integers $m _1$, \ldots, $m _k$.
+The gap between two distinct visits by agent~$i$ must be at least $m _i$.
+Determine whether there is a schedule of visits in which, at each integer time, at least one agent makes a visit. \end{DiscretizedPointPatrollingProblem}

-For simplicity, we call $(a_1, \ldots, a_k)$ {\it good} if there exists a good strategy in Discretized Point Patrolling Problem, and otherwise call it {\it bad}.
+The list of integers $m = (m _1, \ldots, m _k)$ is called \emph{good} if it admits a patrolling schedule for this problem, and otherwise \emph{bad}.